molpopgen/fwdpy11/doc/pages/pickling.rst

 .. note::
     If you are pickling populations to a file, you should be aware that you can (and probably should) compress the output.
-    We have found that lzma_ compression is ideal when pickling fwdpy11 population objects.
+    We have found that lzma_ compression results in the smallest files, but takes the longest to compress.
+The gzip_ module is a good balance between speed and final file size.

 .. warning::
     If you are simulating very large populations and/or a very large number of mutations, it is possible to